JurgenR/aioslsk/docs/source/MESSAGES.rst

 AcceptChildren (Code 100)
 -------------------------

-Tell the server we are not accepting any distributed children, the server *should* take this into account when sending :ref:`PotentialParents` messages to other peers.
+Tell the server whether or not we are accepting any distributed children, the server *should* take this into account when sending :ref:`PotentialParents` messages to other peers.

 :Code: 100 (0x64)
 :Status: USED